- Tablets: 7.5 mg, 15 mg, 30 mg, 45 mg

 Sedation, increased appetite, weight gain, feeling dizzy, increased cholesterol/triglyceride levels

-Are there any risks of taking Remeron for long periods of time?
+Are there any risks of taking Mirtazapine for long periods of time?

 To date, there are no known problems associated with long term use of mirtazapine.
 It is a safe and effective medication when used as directed.

 Mirtazapine should not be taken with or within 2 weeks of taking monoamine oxidase inhibitors (MAOIs).
-These include phenelzine (Nardil®), tranylcypromine (Parnate®), isocarboxazid (Marplan®), rasagiline (Azilect®), and selegeline (Emsam ®).
+These include phenelzine (Nardil®), tranylcypromine (Parnate®), isocarboxazid (Marplan®), rasagiline (Azilect®), and selegiline (Emsam®).

 Although rare, there is an increased risk of serotonin syndrome when mirtazapine is used with other medications that increase serotonin, such as other antidepressants, migraine medications called “triptans” (e.g., Imitrex®), some pain medications (e.g., tramadol (Ultram®), and the antibiotic linezolid (Zyvox®).

-How long does it take for Remeron to work?
+How long does it take for Mirtazapine to work?

 Sleep, energy, or appetite may show some improvement within the first 1-2 weeks.
 Improvement in these physical symptoms can be an important early signal that the medication is working.
 Depressed mood and lack of interest in activities may need up to 6-8 weeks to fully improve.